koushikbora2006-web/Email-ai/README.md

 ## 🔄 Core Workflows & Logic

-### 1. Verification & SMTP OTP Dispatch
+### 1. Verification & Brevo API OTP Dispatch
 1. The user inputs their email address on the Login screen.
 2. The server generates a random 4-digit code and calculates an expiration timestamp (+120 seconds).
 3. The code is saved to SQLite (`otp_codes` table) and mirrored to MongoDB (`otp_codes` collection).
-4. An **asynchronous worker thread** triggers a secure SMTP handshake (supporting STARTTLS or SSL) to send a professionally styled HTML verification card to the user's inbox:
+4. An **asynchronous worker thread** dispatches an HTTP POST request to Brevo REST API (`https://api.brevo.com/v3/smtp/email`) to send a professionally styled HTML verification card to the user's inbox:
    * **Bypass Code**: In developers' environments, the standard mock passcode `1234` can bypass the OTP checking stage for rapid debugging.

 ### 2. Dual-Mode Text Generation Engine